The Ultimate Guide to Natural Skincare Ingredients: Harnessing Nature's Power for Radiant Skin In an era where consumers are increasingl...

 improvements.

-Reduced Risk of
+Reduced

-Irritation
+Risk of Irritation

-Many synthetic
+Many

-ingredients, including fragrances, preservatives, and surfactants, can cause
+synthetic ingredients, including fragrances, preservatives, and surfactants,

-irritation, allergies, or sensitivities.
-Natural alternatives, particularly
+can cause irritation, allergies, or sensitivities.
+Natural alternatives,

-skin types.
+by sensitive skin types.

 Environmental